STUDENT AND INSTRUCTIONAL SERVICES OFFICE

 Students admitted to the specialization in anthropogeny must meet the time limit requirements as all other doctoral students in the Division of Biological Sciences.
 It is expected that students will retain the same time to degree as students not pursuing this specialization.
 Additional course load consists only of two regular courses (two quarters, twenty lectures each).
 The third proposed course takes place only three times a year, from Friday noon to Saturday evening.

 As of fall 2009, the UC San Diego campus began offering a PhD specialization in Multiscale Biology available to doctoral candidates in participating programs spanning four divisions: Biological Sciences, Physical Sciences, Jacobs School of Engineering, and Health Sciences at UC San Diego.

 The PhD specialization is designed to allow students to obtain standard basic training in their chosen field within the biological sciences, physical sciences, engineering, and health sciences with training in integrative and quantitative analysis across multiple scales of biological organization from molecule to organism in health and disease into their graduate studies.
 It trains a new cadre of PhD scientists and provides a unique interdisciplinary education at the interfaces between the biological, medical, physical, and engineering sciences.

 The specific objectives of this program are

 Prospective students must apply and be admitted into the PhD program in biology described previously.
-(For more information, see the Biological Sciences Graduate Program and/or the Interfaces Graduate Training Program administered within the Department of Chemistry & Biochemistry, 4010 York Hall, Revelle College.)
+(For more information, see the Biological Sciences Graduate Program and/or the Interfaces Graduate Training Program administered within the Department of Chemistry and Biochemistry, 4010 York Hall, Revelle College.)